guimingyue/guimingyue.github.io/_posts/2025-08-24-build-a-vs-extension-from-scratch-publish-to-markplace.md

 Qwen Code gave the summary on what it had done.
 Besides fixing the error, Qwen Code also build a new package.
 So I installed the new package and the error was fixed.

 ![Fix extension bug](/images/build_vscode_ext_qwen/published_v1.0.0_not_found_bugfix.png)

+Publish the extension to the Visual Studio Code Marketplace is easy, So I published the extension to the Visual Studio Code Marketplace by myself as the instructions of the official help content.

 ## Conclusion